david-romero/david-romero.github.io/_posts/2018-10-20-cqrs-with-kafka-streams.md

 As we have received positive feedback and we have learned a lot of things, I want to share this demo in order to it will be available to anyone who wants to take a look.

-The demo was divided into 5 steps due to simplicity.
+The demo was divided into 5 steps.
 1. [The stack](#the-stack)
 2. [Producer (Writer App)](#producer)
 3. [Kafka Stream](#kafka-stream)